midnightntwrk/midnight-architecture/user-flows/dapp-user/dApp User Generating a Transaction.md

 ## Object-Oriented Intuitions

-Without committing to an object-oriented implementation of the Midnight programming model, some OO concepts can make it easier to undetstand the flows in a Midnight dApp.
+Without committing to an object-oriented implementation of the Midnight programming model, some OO concepts can make it easier to understand the flows in a Midnight dApp.

 It's useful to think of a dApp as containing one or more *contracts*, each of which is an implementation of the abstract `ContractBase`.
 Each of these contracts has two helper classes, one to manage the private state and one to manage the public state.
 These are referred to as the public and private *oracles*.
 Each *transition function* in the contract accesses public and private state exclusively through the methods on these helper classes.